 The Business Manager or Procurement Officer Amendment is used to notify the Public Education Commission of a change in the Business Manager or Procurement Officer which become part of the the charter contract as an addendum.

-Changes to the Business Manager or Procurement Officer do not require prior approval of the Public Education Commission; however notice must be received within 30 calendar days of the change.
+Changes to the Business Manager or Procurement Officer do not require prior approval of the Public Education Commission; however, notice must be received within 30 calendar days of the change.

 Submission Deadline